Digital Music Research Network One-day Workshop 2025

 Food

-There are many places to eat at KCL and the surrounding area.
+There will be modest refreshments at the event.
+There are also many places to eat at KCL and the surrounding area.
 As mentioned above, we are highly conscious of the cost of living right now, especially for students, and especially in the centre of London.
 In outlining some of the culinary options, we included notes on various ways to save money.

 Of these, some main options: